Integralist/integralist.co.uk/content/page/resume.md

 - **What**: Led development of the BBC News 'responsive navigation' redesign.
   **Why**: Part of the new BBC UX rebranding.
   **Impact**: Resulted in communication with product, design and engineering teams across the entire breadth of the BBC platform.
-Leading to a new responsive nagivation that was able to successfully accommodate all perspectives and requirements.
+Leading to a new responsive navigation that was able to accommodate all perspectives and requirements.

 - **What**: Invited to [speak at Mozilla offices in Paris](https://speakerdeck.com/integralist/bbc-news-responsive-images).
   **Why**: To discuss the BBC News responsive images technique to browser vendors such as Apple, Microsoft, Opera, Mozilla and Google.